 Premise· empirical

-There is a suppression of legitimate discourse around US-Israel policy enforced through professional and political consequences
+There is a suppression of legitimate discourse around US foreign policy enforced through professional and political consequences

 Scrutiny Score